salehisaeed/OpenFOAM-Swirl-Number/README.md

 | `funcObjTangentialMomentum` | Computes local tangential momentum                                                                       |
 | `funcObjlMomentumFlux`      | Computes the axial flux of tangential and axial momentum (numerator and denominator of the swirl number) |

+Ideally, the swirl number can be computed using a unified functionObject, but this is the best that I could develop a short time.
+Maybe I develop a better version in the future, if I can find the time for it.

-## Postprocessing Output
+## Postprocessing

 The arbitrary surface is sampled using a `plane` geometry and processed using `surfaceFieldValue`.
-The Python script `compute_swirl_number.py` loads the numerator and denominator files, computes the swirl number at each time step, and plots the swirl number over time.
+The Python script `compute_swirl_number.py` loads the numerator and denominator files, computes the swirl number at each time step, and plots the swirl number over time (the figure above).